Action of Sequalteplan

-Action of Sequalteplan, February 25, 1848, was American victory by a force under Gen. Joseph Lane that defeated a Mexican guerrilla force under Celedonio Dómeco de Jarauta at Zacualtipan.
+The Action of Sequalteplan, on February 25, 1848, was an American victory by a force under Gen. Joseph Lane that defeated a Mexican guerrilla force under Celedonio Dómeco de Jarauta at Zacualtipan.
 It was the last American expedition against the Mexican guerrillas of Central Mexico in the war.

 Background

 In early February 1848, the portion of Scott's Army in Mexico City was engaged in collecting money and other assessments for the support of the army in the surrounding area.
 Mexican guerrillas were still causing difficulty for the American forces, especially to the north and northeast of the capital.

 General Joseph Lane was put in command of a force of 250 Texas Rangers under Colonel Hays, 130 3rd Dragoons and Mounted Rifles under Major Polk, and Dominguez' Spy Company tasked with scouring that region of guerillas.
 Among these guerrillas Padre Jarauta was the most daring and influential of their leaders, having originally harassed the Americans on the roads between Vera Cruz and Jalapa.
 He was now in the region north of the capital with a "considerable force" of guerrilla infantry and lancer cavalry.
 It was this force that was the principal target of Lane's force when it left the city on February 17.

 Lane marched eastward on the road toward Puebla then doubled back and turned north towards Tulancingo, where spies told him he could find Generals Paredes, Almonte and Padre Jarauta with a considerable force of guerillas.
 Upon arriving on the 22nd, he found his surprise of the town had failed, Jarauta informed of his approach had marched away three days before.
 General Paredes had remained but gave them the slip when a party of Americans attempted to capture him at a rancho outside the town on the 23rd.

 Soon afterward Lane received word that Jarauta's force had retreated seventy five miles north from Tulancingo to Zacualtipan, (American reports at the time called it Sequalteplan).
 Lane sent his sick and wounded back to Mexico City under the guard of Dominguez' Spy Company, while he made a forced march, arriving at the city at dawn on the 25th.